The Redskins had a lot of stuff to remember in 2015.

 In the midst of the last week of the year, the Redskins Blog will select its favorite things from Redskins fans, players, coaches and team personnel over the last 12 months.

-We'll continue with our five favorite Redskins Vines from practices, games and everything in between.
+We'll continue with our five favorite Redskins jersey swaps from the season.